First, here’s a look at the fastest-growing food topics of the past year:

 Consumers were initially hesitant to switch from their seemingly healthy and natural lard to what they saw as processed candle wax, but P&G pushed hard to convince the world that Crisco was superior.
 To do so, they sent samples to food scientists and hospitals then later advertised the fact that hospitals and schools used it.
 They also embarked on a massive campaign to put out cookbooks with recipes that called for Crisco.

 More recently, it’s becoming popular again to cook with animal fats like beef tallow.
 Aside from the supposed health benefits of tallow, demand for butter alternatives is on the rise.
-As more consumers buy food online, there’s a clear advantage to tallow–which has a long shelf life without the need for refrigeration, helping it fit into the standard ecommerce supply chain better than food like butter.
+As more consumers buy food online, there’s a clear advantage to tallow–a standout among new food trends thanks to its long shelf life without the need for refrigeration, helping it fit into the standard eCommerce supply chain better than food like butter.

 Interest in beef tallow regained momentum when factory farms attempted to figure out how to repackage their byproducts into something they could sell.
 Some brands, like Ancestral Supplements, lean directly into the saying that “one person’s trash is another person’s treasure”.
 The company has a unique business: taking the parts of agricultural farm animals that are usually discarded, and selling them for a premium as ”Grass Fed Beef Brain Supplements”.
-Their top products, including Beef Organs and Beef Liver, each have several thousand reviews on Amazon.
+Their top products, including Beef Organs and Beef Liver, each have several thousand reviews on Amazon and are one of the top supplements & vitamins trends.

 For many people these days, time is the ultimate currency.
-And while meal replacement shakes have been around since the 1950s, it's the marketing that has shifted to focus on productivity that has given this category a comeback.
+And while meal replacement shakes have been around since the 1950s, it's the marketing that has shifted to focus on productivity that has given this category a comeback as one of the top diet trends.

 Back then, meal replacement products were marketed with great success as weight-loss tools — today’s iterations are marketed instead as healthy meal alternatives to productivity-minded professionals and on-the-go consumers.
 Metrecal, which led the craze half a century ago, likewise used convenience as a selling point, encouraging customers in one ad to keep the cans in their car’s glove box.

-Today’s other category leader, Soylent, first sold itself as the non-food of choice for too-busy-to-eat Silicon Valley workers, but it’s now facing a rising tide of competition.
+Today’s other category leader, Soylent, first sold itself as the non-food of choice for too-busy-to-eat Silicon Valley workers, and later gained traction through viral food trends that emphasized tech-driven nutrition hacks.
+But now, it's facing a rising tide of competition.

 Huel says its customers include doctors, students, and shift workers on top of fitness buffs and efficiency-obsessed tech executives.
 The focus is on offering "nutritionally complete" meals rather than low-calorie products — a message that mirrors the broader cultural shift toward health and wellness over weight loss.